Nicole Cole

 Nicole Cole is an American politician who was elected as a member of the Virginia House of Delegates in 2025.
-A member of the Democratic Party, she defeated 35-year incumbent Republican Bobby Orrock.
-She was previously a member of the Spotsylvania County School Board.
+A member of the Democratic Party, she defeated 35-year incumbent Republican Bobby Orrock by a margin of 4.39%.
+At the time, Orrock had been the longest serving member of the Virginia House of Delegates.

+She was previously a member of the School Board of Spotsylvania County Public Schools.